hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 Your integration tests -- like unit tests -- can be fairly whitebox.
 Some frameworks allow you to start your application while still being able to mock some other parts of your application so that you can check that the correct interactions have happened.

 Write integration tests for all pieces of code where you either _serialize_ or _deserialize_ data.
-And that can be a lot in a microservices architecture.
+In a microservices architecture this can happen more often than you might think.
 Some examples are:

-  * Calls to your REST API
+  * Calls to your services' REST API
   * Reading and writing to databases
   * Calling other microservices
   * Reading and writing from queues
   * Writing to the filesystem

-Writing integration tests around these boundaries allow you to ensure that writing data to and reading data from these external collaborators works fine.
-If you can you should prefer to run your external dependencies locally: spin up a local MySQL database or test against a local ext4 filesystem.
-In some other cases this won't be as easy.
-If you're integrating with third-party systems from another vendor you might not have the option to run an instance of that service locally (though you should try to find a way if possible).
-In this case you should opt for running a dedicated test instance somewhere within your system and point at this test system when running your integration tests.
-Avoid integrating with the real production system in your unit tests.
-Blasting thousands of test requests against a production system is a surefire way to make people angry because you're cluttering their logs (in the best case) or even DoS'ing their service (in the worst case).
+Writing integration tests around these boundaries allow you to make sure that writing data to and reading data from these external collaborators works fine.
+If possible you should prefer to run your external dependencies locally: spin up a local MySQL database or test against a local ext4 filesystem.
+In some cases this won't be as easy.
+If you're integrating with third-party systems from another vendor you might not have the option to run an instance of that service locally (though you should try; talk to your vendor and try to find a way).
+If there's no way to run a third-party service locally you should opt for running a dedicated test instance somewhere within your system and point at this test instance when running your integration tests.
+Avoid integrating with the real production system in your automated tests.
+Blasting thousands of test requests against a production system is a surefire way to get people angry at you because you're cluttering their logs (in the best case) or even <abbr title="Denial of Service">DoS</abbr>'ing their service (in the worst case).

-With regards to the test pyramid these tests are on a higher level than your unit tests.
+With regards to the test pyramid integration tests are on a higher level than your unit tests.
 Integrating slow parts like filesystems, databases and network tends to be much slower than running unit tests with these pieces stubbed out.
 They also tend to be a little bit more difficult to write than small and isolated unit tests.
-Still, they have the advantage of giving you all the confidence that your application can correctly work with all the external parts it needs to talk to which is something you wouldn't figure out with unit tests alone.
+Still, they have the advantage of giving you the confidence that your application can correctly work with all the external parts it needs to talk to which is something you wouldn't figure out with unit tests alone.

 ### UI Tests
 Most applications have some sort of user interface.
 Typically we're talking about a web interface in the context of web applications but if you think about it, a REST API or command line interface is as much of a user interface as a fancy react UI.